PlatoArete/corvus-surgery-ui/README.md

     -   <span style="color:red">**Red:**</span> The new implant is a downgrade.
     -   <span style="color:yellow">**Yellow:**</span> The change is a sidegrade or the difference is unclear.
 -   **Detailed Information:** Each list item clearly displays the target body part, the mod it comes from, and a detailed breakdown of requirements.

+## Compatibility

+This mod is designed for high compatibility and has been tested with a list of over 70 popular mods without any issues, including:
+- EPOE and EPOE Forked
+- Vanilla Expanded Framework
+- Glitter Tech
+- Sparkling Worlds
+- Questionable Ethics Enhanced

+Generally, this mod should be placed after any other mods that add new surgeries or medical procedures.
+The `loadAfter` list in the `About/About.xml` file is configured to handle many common cases automatically.

 ## How It Works